Teaching Videoconference Courses at SUNY Plattsburgh

 - Class times - Be sure to check the Master Schedule for class times to make sure they are accurate for both locations.

 - Using the equipment - Directions are posted in the SUNY Plattsburgh at Queensbury and Plattsburgh rooms.
-The set-up is the similar to regular smart classrooms; it includes a dual-screen projector, flat-screen monitor, and white board.
+The set-up is similar to regular smart classrooms; it includes a dual-screen projector, flat-screen monitor, and white board.

 - Practice run - Faculty can practice at an initial meeting held prior to the start of the semester.
 We'll turn on the system, let you see what it looks like and how it works, and answer your questions.